pointblanklogic/hwebify/README.md

 your preferred browser.

+## How to compile:
+If you are running a Linux machine you may use the binary available here, otherwise you can simply compile the code.
+It's Haskell code, so for that you can use 'ghc'
+(the Glasgow Haskell Compiler):

+$ ghc hwebify.hs

+Here is what happens:
+$ ghc hwebify.hs
+[1 of 1] Compiling Main             ( hwebify.hs, hwebify.o )
+Linking hwebify ...
+$
+With this command you end up with an executable called: 'hwebify'

 ## Usage:
 1. cd "above" the directory ('theTargetDirName') you are interested to generate a browsable copy of.